Shortstown: Village history

 Shortstown was built on Tinker's Hill, Harrowden.
 Before it was built, a windmill stood on the site from 13th to 16th century.
 From 17th to 18th century, the area was known as Windmill Hill.
 Shortstown started with the establishment of the Airship Works in 1917 when housing for the workforce was built next to the airfield.
 In 1918 and 1927, sheds (later Grade II* listed buildings) were built for the R100 and R101 airships which then represented the latest passenger flight technology.
 The village was originally built by the Short Brothers for its workers, but evolved into a settlement for people working at the RAF Cardington base.

 Shortstown was only created from 1916 onwards.
 The land originally lay in the township of Eastcotts which was itself a part of the ancient parish of Cardington.
 Eastcotts became a separate civil parish in 1866.

-Early in 1916 the Admiralty was seeking a site for an airship works for Messrs.
-Short Brothers and after a two-month search the Naval Director of Air Services reported in March 1916 that a site had been selected at Cardington.
-It was picked as it was well served by roads and railways, was within easy reach of London by steam train and was a broad, flat valley running east-west without any obstructions.
-It was beyond the range of then known German bombers in Belgium, while "penetration by submarine landed agents was not considered likely due to the distance from the coast which it would be necessary to travel".
-There was also suitable surplus labour available in Bedford, and "the river affords a means of disposing of the effluent from sewage disposal works if such are established".

-The whole site was bought by the Admiralty from the Whitbread Estate for £110,000 and in October 1916 Short Brothers made proposals for housing the employees required at the airship works.
-They estimated that for 1917 they would require 800 workers, 500 men and 300 women – of which 200 (mainly women) they hoped to obtain in Bedford.
-The rest would be housed in an entirely new "Garden City" type settlement alongside the works.